hiatus/kdo/README.md

 ===
 Kernel sudo.
 This is a very simple LKM that creates a character device at `/dev/kdo` to which commands can be written and executed via `call_usermodehelper`, effectively creating a backdoor for unprivileged users.
-Apart from command execution, some useful builtins are implemented as well.
+Apart from command execution, other useful builtins are implemented as well.
+Whatever wlse that is written to the character device will be ignored, so feel free to modify the default builtin strings to have something like a poor man's authentication mechanism.

 Builtin Commands